-(1) Utilize the California Oiled Wildlife Care Network (OWCN) to meet oiled wildlife care requirements: or

-(2) dDescribe procedures that clearly outline how oiled wildlife care will be provided.
+- (1) Utilize the California Oiled Wildlife Care Network (OWCN) to meet oiled wildlife care requirements: or - (2) dDescribe procedures that clearly outline how oiled wildlife care will be provided.
 The equipment, facilities, and personnel necessary to implement these procedures must be identified and assured by contract for each geographic region covered by the plan.
-Standards and written protocols for wildlife care must comply with all applicable Sstate and federal laws.

-(j) Training.

-(1) Each plan shallmust provide that all appropriate personnel employed by the small marine fueling facility shallmust receive training in the use and operation of oil spill response and clean-up cleanup equipment.
-The plan shallmust describe:

-(A) the type and frequency of training that each individual in a spill response position receives to achieve the level of qualification demanded by their job description;

-(2) Each plan shallmust describe the type and frequency of personnel training on methods to reduce operational risks.
-The description of the training shallmust include, if applicable, the following:

-(A) any established training objectives that address potential spill sources and causes that were identified in the Risk and Hazard Analysis.

-(B) the means of achieving any established training objectives, such as:

-1. aA training schedule, including adequate frequency, (e.g., initial training upon hire and annual refresher training) and type of training (workshops, classroom, videotape, on-the-job training, etc.) for each position trained;
+Standards and written protocols for wildlife care must comply with all applicable Sstate and federal laws. - (j) Training. - (1) Each plan shallmust provide that all appropriate personnel employed by the small marine fueling facility shallmust receive training in the use and operation of oil spill response and clean-up cleanup equipment.
+The plan shallmust describe: - (A) tThe type and frequency of training that each individual in a spill response position receives to achieve the level of qualification demanded by their job description; - (2) Each plan shallmust describe the type and frequency of personnel training on methods to reduce operational risks.
+The description of the training shallmust include, if applicable, the following: - (A) any established training objectives that address potential spill sources and causes that were identified in the Risk and Hazard Analysis. - (B) the means of achieving any established training objectives, such as: - 1. aA training schedule, including adequate frequency, (e.g., initial training upon hire and annual refresher training) and type of training (workshops, classroom, videotape, on-the-job training, etc.) for each position trained;

-(C) aAny licenses, certifications or other prerequisites required to hold particular jobs.

-(D) A plan holder whose small marine fueling facility is subject to and in compliance with California State Lands Commission training regulations; (\mp title 2, \pm division 3, \pm chapter

-1, Aarticle 5.3, CCRCalifornia Code of Regulations Ssections 2540 through 2548), shall will be considered in compliance with the training provisions of this subsection.

-(3) Each plan shallmust provide for safety training as required by state and federal health and safety laws for all personnel likely to be engaged in oil spill response, including a program for training non-permanent responders such as volunteers or temporary help.

-(4) The small marine fueling facility owner/operator owner or operator shallmust ensure that training records are maintained for three years.
-All such documentation must be made available to the Administrator upon request.

-(k) Drills and Exercises.

-(1) Each plan shallmust describe the small marine fueling facility's drill and exercise program that meets the requirements of section 820.1 of subchapter 3.6 to ensure that the elements of the plan will function in an emergency.

-(2) Drills shallmust be designed to exercise either individual components of the plan or the entire response plan.
-Such drills, individually or in combination, shallmust ensure that the entire plan is exercised at least once every three years.

-(3) For a drill testing sensitive site protection capabilities, the amount of boom required to be deployed is the amount needed for the site strategy or strategies identified in the drill scenario, but no more than the amount required at protection hour six pursuant to the Site Protection Table in section 828.1.
+- (C) aAny licenses, certifications or other prerequisites required to hold particular jobs. - (D) A plan holder whose small marine fueling facility is subject to and in compliance with California State Lands Commission training regulations; (Title 2, Ddivision 3, Cchapter 1, Aarticle 5.3, CCRCalifornia Code of Regulations Sections 2540 through 2548), shall will be considered in compliance with the training provisions of this subsection. - (3) Each plan shallmust provide for safety training as required by state and federal health and safety laws for all personnel likely to be engaged in oil spill response, including a program for training non-permanent responders such as volunteers or temporary help. - (4) The small marine fueling facility owner/operator owner or operator shallmust ensure that training records are maintained for three years.
+All such documentation must be made available to the Administrator upon request. - (k) Equipment Deployment Drills and Tabletop Exercises. - (1) Each plan shallmust describe the small marine fueling facility's drill and exercise program that meets the requirements of section 820.1 of subchapter 3.6 to ensure that the elements of the plan will function in an emergency. - (2) Drills shallmust be designed to exercise either individual components of the plan or the entire response plan.
+Such drills, individually or in combination, shallmust ensure that the entire plan is exercised at least once every three years. - (3) For a drill testing sensitive site protection capabilities, Environmental Sensitive Site Protection.
+When an oil spill contingency plan lists plan holder-owned environmental sensitive site protection response resources, a drill must be conducted at least once every three years.
+The amount of boom required to be deployed is the amount needed for the site strategy or strategies identified in the drill scenario, but no more than the amount required at protection hour six pursuant to the Site Protection Table in section 828.1.